-This baseline methodology is based on elements from the NM0076-rev: "Methodology for zero-emissions grid-connected electricity generation from renewable sources in Chile", whose Baseline study, Monitoring and Verification Plan and Project Design Document were prepared by Prototype Carbon Fund (PCF), World Bank and Hidroelectrica Guardia Vieja, Chile.
+This baseline methodology is based on elements from the NM0076-rev: "Methodology for zero-emissions grid-connected electricity generation from renewable sources in Chile", whose baseline study, monitoring and verification plan and project design document were prepared by Prototype Carbon Fund (PCF), World Bank and Hidroelectrica Guardia Vieja, Chile.

-For more information regarding the proposals and their consideration by the Executive Board please refer to <http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html>.
-This methodology also refers to the "Consolidated baseline methodology for grid-connected electricity generation from renewable sources" (ACM0002) and the "tool for the demonstration and assessment of additionality"1.
+For more information regarding the proposals and their consideration by the Executive Board please refer to http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html.
+This methodology also refers to the "Consolidated baseline methodology for grid-connected electricity generation from renewable sources" (ACM0002) and the latest version "Tool for the demonstration and assessment of additionality" 1.